 How to complain

 The Complainant should provide as much detail as possible about the Complaint, including, if possible, the specific part of the Code of Conduct which they believe have been breached and/or why they believe the issue is a Disciplinary Offence.
-The Complaint should be received by the Appropriate Authority within 7 days of the incident which has led to the Complaint.

 What happens next?

-Investigation Panels may also impose Interim Suspensions, for example where the allegation is so serious that someone needs safeguarding from the possibility of that behaviour recurring, or the behaviour is such that it is felt the reputation of the sport needs protecting, or to protect the integrity of the Disciplinary Process.
+Investigation Panels may also impose Interim Suspensions, for example where the allegation is so serious that someone needs protection from the possibility of that behaviour recurring, or the behaviour is such that it is felt the reputation of the sport needs protecting, or to protect the integrity of the Disciplinary Process.
 The Investigation Panel must define the activities which the person is suspended from.
 The Interim Suspension will usually continue through to the conclusion of the Disciplinary Process.

 Before the Hearing, the Complainant and the Respondent will have been asked to produce their evidence.
 All this will be provided to the Panel and the parties will have the opportunity to attend and give their evidence and question the other party on theirs (through the Chair not directly).
 The Panel will consider the evidence and reach their determination.
 When the Panel consider the case proven, or part of it, they will then determine an appropriate sanction.